simolus3/drift/docs/content/en/docs/Advanced Features/isolates.md

 - Batched updates and inserts
 - Custom statements or those generated from an sql api

-Please note that, will using a background isolate can reduce lag on the UI thread, the overall database is going to be slower!
+Please note that, while using a background isolate can reduce lag on the UI thread, the overall database is going to be slower!
 There's a overhead involved in sending data between isolates, and that's exactly what moor has to do internally.
 If you're not running into dropped frames because of moor, using a background isolate is probably not necessary for your app.